InitoryDad/pixavoxet/README.md

 To use the PixaVoxet system, first create or import a voxel model using the Voxel Modeller tab, save the model and it will be exported as a scene in the voxel_models folder.

-Add the scene to your currently open scene.
+Add the voxel model scenes to your currently open scene.

-Add the scene "voxel_light_source.tscn"
+Add the scene "PixaVoxetSystem.tscn" in the addons folder

+Right-Click PixaVoxet node and select "Discard Instancing" to access it's child nodes

 Save and reload the scene for the voxel lighting engine to work.

-Add the scene "PixaVoxetSystem.tscn"

-Right-Click PixaVoxet node and select "Discard Instancing" to access it's child nodes

 **Curve Deformation**